mojahid-t17/Job-Hunter/README.md

 - Displays job listings with **pagination**
 - Data fetched dynamically from backend with `/jobCount` for total records
 - Only authenticated users can access
+- Implemented searching and sorting in the jobs cards

 ### 📋 Job Details Page (`/job/:id`) *(Private Route)*
 - View job description, company info, and requirements